Organic Tamari Gluten-Free Soy Sauce

 Kumikake, which requires a great deal of physical strength and patience, is performed three to forty times daily for the first two weeks after the koji and salted water are mixed, then once every three days or so for the following two weeks.
 From the second month onwards, the process is only carried out frequently enough to prevent the surface of the mixture from drying out.
 With maturation well under way, it is at this point that nature is allowed to take over.

-Tamari is a uniquely delicious, versatile seasoning that adds immeasurably to the flavor of soups, sauces, vegetables, dips, and entrées.
-Making tamari is an expensive, time-consuming process.
-However, because tamari is made with 100% whole soybeans, it is highly concentrated, so a little goes a long way.
+Tamari is a uniquely delicious, versatile seasoning that enhances the flavor of soups, sauces, vegetables, dips, and entrées.
+Tamari can be expensive, but because our tamari is highly concentrated, a little goes a long way.
 Reduce the amount of soy sauce called for in a recipe by about 25% when cooking with Mitoku Tamari.